How to Tell if Wood is Pressure Treated (8 EASY Ways)

 Second, since you don’t have to replace pressure-treated wood often, it delivers a much higher return on investment (ROI).

-That being said, when you compare many kinds of pressure-treated wood to their natural wood counterparts, you’ll find that pressure-treated woods are generally more expensive, but the difference isn’t all that much in most cases.
+That being said, when you compare many kinds of pressure-treated wood to their natural wood counterparts, you’ll find that pressure-treated woods are generally more expensive, but the difference isn’t all that much in some cases.

 In the end, if you’re determining value based on how long the wood will last, pressure-treated wood is far more affordable than natural wood (which may have to be replaced often).